-How to Find For Rent By Owner Apartments in NYC
+For Rent By Owner Apartments in NYC Bottom Line

 1. Search Rental Websites

-You can find FRBO apartments on NYC rental websites and apps like StreetEasy.
+The best way to find for rent by owner apartments in NYC is to search on the various NYC rental websites and apps like StreetEasy.
 Though listings on these sites might be on the pricier side of things, it’s possible to find apartments for rent by owner on these websites.
-For better deals, you can try more niche sites like LeaseBreak or Flip
+For better deals, you can try more niche sites like LeaseBreak.

 2. Try Craigslist